-“Rather than issuing all five denominations within a short time frame, a new note will be issued every few years,” explained the bank in a statement issued earlier this year, adding this will allow the bank “to integrate the latest security features” each time a new note is issued.
+“Rather than issuing all five denominations within a short time frame, a new note will be issued every few years,” reads a statement released by the bank last year, adding this will allow the bank “to integrate the latest security features” each time a new note is issued.

-As a result of the consultation processes to select new portrait subjects for the $10 note and the next $5 note, Canada’s first prime minister Sir John A. Macdonald and first francophone Prime Minister Sir Wilfrid Laurier will be honoured on higher-value banknotes when they are redesigned.
+Canada’s first prime minister Sir John A. Macdonald, who was previously on the $10 note, and first francophone Prime Minister Sir Wilfrid Laurier, who’s on the $5 note, will be honoured on higher-value denominations when they are redesigned.